evmar/jjtut/jj.md

 analagous to maybe `HEAD` or the index.)

 The first string of letters (<code><b>q</b>lmqnzqo</code> above) is the _change ID_.
 This is jj's name for the commit, and how you refer to it in commands.
 In your terminal, a prefix of the letters will be highlighted; in this tutorial, we mark them with an underline.
 That prefix is sufficient to uniquely identify the commit, so you can write the change ID as just `q` if you need to refer to this commit in a command.

 > [!IMPORTANT]
 > In this tutorial the commit was named `q`, but in your checkout it will likely
 > have a different name.
-Substitute your commit's name in place of `q` in all the commands that follow.
+Substitute your commit's name in place of `q` in all
+> the commands that follow.

 On the far right is the Git ID for this commit.
 This may change as the commit changes, and is mostly only useful for Git commands.
-You can distinguish jj change IDs from Git IDs because they don't use the same letters; Git IDs are hex, jj IDs are other letters.
+You can distinguish jj change IDs from Git IDs because they don't use the same letters; Git IDs are hex, while jj IDs don't use those digits.

 In the next line, `(empty)` means this commit contains no file changes, and `(no description set)` is where the description would be if we had one.
 But this